 1. Back Flexion Stretch

-This exercise stretches the back muscles as well as the spine muscles.
+An exercise that will stretch the back muscles as well as the spine muscles.
 Before performing it, ask the doctor for the proper positions.
 To perform it, the steps are;

 - Lie on the back.

-- At the same time, move the head forward until you feel a comfortable stretch across the mid and low back.
+- Also, move your head forward until you feel relaxed on stretching across your mid and low back.

 2. Knee to chest stretch

 This exercise must be gentler because it covers up the knee to chest muscles that have to undergo the stretching process.

 - Lie on your back while having your knees bent

 - Keep both heels in contact with the floor.